groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 #### `sfx::update_search_term`

-Fired with a term as the payload.
-This component listens for that event and updates the value property and input box value with the payload.
+This component listens for this event, whose payload is the search term, and updates the value property and input box value with the event's payload.

 ## Customizations

 The SF-X Search Box component allows for optional inclusion of a clear button and a search button.
 Placeholder text within the search box is also customizable.
 Users of the component can add the following attributes to the custom element:
-`clearbutton`: adds clear button
+- `clearbutton`: adds clear button
-`searchbutton`: adds search button
+- `searchbutton`: adds search button
-`placeholder`: if populated with a string, will replace the default placeholder text in the search box.
+- `placeholder`: if populated with a string, will replace the default placeholder text in the search box.

 ## Testing